 CBN Effects

 Psychology Today mentioned in an article on the Health Benefits of CBN that animal studies have shown CBN can prolong sleep time.
-Some research indicates THC amplifies CBN’s sedative effects due to the entourage effect.
+Some research indicates THC amplifies CBN’s relaxing effects due to the entourage effect.

 How is CBN Different?